CUCyber/cucyber.github.io/class/networking-intro/networking-intro.md

     - Routing
 * Can send arbitrary data
 * Grouping of data is called packets
-* Uses global addresses to communicate
+* Also uses addresses to communicate (What are these called?)

 Note:
 * Route selection finds the "best" path, not necessarily the shortest path.